Saloni0512/PyTorch-practice-/README.md

-### A collection of small PyTorch models trained for Binary Classification, MultiClass Classification and Computer Vision
+### A collection of small PyTorch models trained for Linear Regression,Binary Classification, MultiClass Classification and Computer Vision.